Skip to main content

 Undergraduate Students

-• Christoph Gaffud is a senior at CMU, working on new techniques for Monte Carlo stellar dynamics
+• Jiya Jolly is a Junior at UNC, working on new techniques for N-body integrations

 Previous Members